open-edge-platform/geti-sdk/geti_sdk/deployment/resources/OVMS_README.md

         for inference requests on port 9000.

 ## Running inference with Geti SDK and OVMS
-The following python snippet can be used to run inference for your Intel® Geti™ project on the OVMS instance that you just launched:
+The following python snippet can be used to run inference for your Geti™ project on the OVMS instance that you just launched:
 ```python
 from geti_sdk.deployment import Deployment